JayeshSalunkeAI/AIFeedbackAnalysis/README.md

-# 🎯 AI Feedback System - Task 2 Complete Implementation
+# 🎯 AI Feedback System

 A production-ready two-dashboard AI-powered feedback system deployed on Render using Perplexity API.